FrancisPadero-GitHub/vite-digitec-js/src/pages/agreements/privacy-policy.md

 ---

-## What Third-Parties Do We Share Your Information With?
+## Who Do We Share Your Information With?

 DigiTEC uses the following third-party services to operate: